analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create references to third-party Sphinx documentations, add the mappings to
-to the `conf.py` file with the following format:
+the `conf.py` file with the following format:

 .. code:: python